ThePhD/sol2/README.md

 - GCC 4.9.0+
 - Clang 3.5+
-- Visual Studio 2015 Community (Visual C++ 14.0) and above (tested manually)
+- Visual Studio 2015 Community (Visual C++ 14.0)+

 ## Caveats

 Due to how this library is used compared to the C API, the Lua Stack is completely abstracted away.
 Not only that, but all Lua errors are thrown as exceptions instead: if you don't want to deal with errors thrown by at_panic, you can set your own panic function or use the `protected_function` API.
 This allows you to handle the errors gracefully without being forced to exit.
+If you don't want to deal with exceptions, then define `SOL_NO_EXCEPTIONS`.
+If you also don't like RTTI, you can also turn on `SOL_NO_RTTI` as well.
+These flags are automatically defined if the code detects certain compiler-specific macros being turned on or off.

 It should be noted that the library itself depends on `lua.hpp` to be found by your compiler.
 It uses angle brackets, e.g.
 `#include <lua.hpp>`.